FidelElie/FiDev/apps/home/src/content/music/2018-02-18/emily-king-the-seven-ep.md

 ---
 This is just a great project, the instrumentation is so clean and I love Emily King's voice.
-It's pretty simple with this one to be honest, if your going to listen to any song on the project I would say listen to Radio.
+It's pretty simple with this one to be honest, if your going to listen to any song on the project I would say listen to :track[6fiGR50g0i0WbnjoGVbeMN][Radio].
 The drop in this song alone could propel the project alone and these themes go throughout all the songs with the production really carrying you through.
-Listen to this, listen to her album the switch, I am a big fan of her soul influence, so see what you think.
+Listen to this, listen to her album the switch, I am a big fan of her jazzy soul influence, so see what you think.